 After giving you detail about the sushi, now we will move towards sashimi.

 So, before we say anything about the sashimi, first let us tell you that it’s a completely different food from sushi.
-Sushi includes rice that has been completely dressed in vinegar, while the sashimi is simply thinly sliced seafood, that is fresh like Salmon or Tuna.
+Sushi includes rice that has been completely dressed in vinegar, while the sashimi is simply thinly sliced seafood, fresh like Salmon or Tuna.

-The sashimi is mainly prepared from saltwater fish because the freshwater fish tends to have parasites that may cause intestinal distress.
+Sashimi is mainly prepared from saltwater fish because the freshwater fish tends to have parasites that may cause intestinal distress.

 Despite the fact that the sliced raw seafood is sometimes used in the sushi rolls, well, for it to be pure sashimi, it needs to be only on its own.
-If we talk in general, typically the sashimi is served on top of shredded daikon along the pickled ginger.
+If we talk in general, typically, the sashimi is served on top of shredded daikon along with the pickled ginger.
 In the high-end Japanese restaurants, the fishes are kept alive in a fish tank, ready to be prepared and served fresh to the customer.

 Well, the sashimi also has different sub-types which are listed below……….